- Books, Literature, and Writing»

 Age of Innocence

-He watched his daughter, only a child, walk in front of the crowd, dressed to impress.
-She was nervous, shy, and afraid, too young to understand the significance of the pageantry and the honor it was to have been chosen from among all the girls present.
+Ikal watched his daughter, only a child, walk in front of the crowd, dressed to impress.
+Her name was Yatzil.
+She was nervous, shy, and afraid, too young to understand the significance of the pageantry and the honor it was for those in charge to have chosen her from among all the girls present.

-At an event like this, a ring of red, blue, yellow and pink flowers might have adorned her head.
-A necklace of white blossoms may have hung low, emphasizing her undeveloped youthfulness and innocence.
+At such an event, a ring of red, blue, yellow and pink flowers might have adorned her long black hair.
+A necklace of white blossoms might have hung low, emphasizing her undeveloped youthfulness and innocence.

 Dan Fogelberg's The Innocent Age

-In the shade of the trees that lined the brim of the pit and the pool far below, the gathering of friends, neighbors and families watched as the girl was escorted to the stone waiting chamber on the brink of the chasm.
+In the shade of the trees which lined the brim of a deep pit and a pool far below, Ikal and all the people watched.
+The priest's assistants escorted Yatzil to the stone waiting-chamber on the brink of the chasm.

 Rain had not come to the Yucatecan hinterland for many months.
-The drought had taken its toll on gardens and wild plants alike.
-Food became as gold and hunger everyone’s constant companion.
+Garden and wild plants withered, curling like the tzabcan snake when it hides among dead leaves.
+Food became as precious as obsidian and hunger everyone’s constant companion.
 Desperation hung in the air like a heavy fog.

-In the innocence of childhood, she stood on the far side of the chamber facing the pool below, her back to the congregation, naked, obedient, hands and feet bound.
-The hand of the otherwise unseen priest reached out, and she fell.
+In the innocence of childhood, Yatzil stood on the far side of the chamber, naked, obedient, hands and feet bound, perched above the gaping mouth of the sinkhole.
+The priest reached out from the chamber and lightly touched the curve of her lower back.
+Yatzil fell.

-“Mighty Chaak, rain god of the Mayan people, are you happy now?”
+“Mighty Chaac, rain god of the Mayan people, are you happy now?”

 Pool, or Cenote, at Chichen Itza, in the Yucatan Peninsula of Mexico